christaylorcodes/ConnectWiseManageAPI/Docs/New-CWMCallbackEntry.md

 ```

 ### -level
-The type of object you want to trigger on ticket, contact, opportunity, etc.
+The type of object you want to trigger on ticket, contact, opportunity, etc. [See associated table for all values.](https://developer.connectwise.com/Products/Manage/Developer_Guide#Callbacks_(Webhooks))

 ```yaml
 Type: String